logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 272: Write a function, throw_dice(N, faces, total), that determines how many ways it is possible to throw N dice with some number of faces each to get a specific total
 - Q 273: Given a sorted array of distinct elements, return a fixed point (an element whose value is equal to its index), if one exists.
 Otherwise, return null
 - Q 274: Given a string consisting of parentheses, single digits, and positive and negative signs, convert the string into a mathematical expression to obtain the answer
+- Q 275: Given an integer N, print the Nth term of the Look and Say Sequence